solveignaess/EEG/src/compare_head_models/README.md

 Requires the file https://www.parralab.org/nyhead/sa_nyhead.mat

+Depends on LFPy for comparison with four-sphere head model.

 Includes a conda environment file, which was needed to plot the head model in mayavi.

 To execute the simulations and store results to file, run